Hoyg/HoD/HOD-CloudNativeWithServerless/Readme.md

     ![](Images/25-DebuggingWeb.png)

 1. Open a new tab in the Edge browser and type - http://localhost:3000.
-Click on one of the points in the map to see the sentiment of the hotel.
+Click on one of the highlighted points in the map to see the sentiment of the hotel.

     ![](Images/26-WebLocal.png)